xPuffball/jungle-app/README.md

 # Jungle

+Welcome to (the) **Jungle**!
-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+Jungle is an e-commerce application that is built with Ruby on Rails 4.2.

 ## Additional Steps for Apple M1 Machines